preset-io/backend-sdk/README.rst

 - ✅ ready
 - 📊 loading examples
-- 💾 creating metadata database
-- 💾 initializing metadata database
+- 💾 creating/initializing metadata database
 - 🚧 migrating metadata database
 - 🕵️ migrating secrets
+- ⤴️ upgrading workspace
+- ❗️ error
 - ❓ unknown state
-- ❗️ error
-- ⤴️ upgrading workspace

 You can specify one or more workspaces by using a comma-separated list of numbers and/or ranges: